lasp/fp32-fsw-xmera/algorithms/inertial3D/inertial3D.rst

 Executive Summary
 -----------------
-This attitude guidance module create a reference attitude message that points in fixed inertial direction.
+This attitude guidance module create a reference attitude message that points in a fixed inertial direction.

 Message Connection Descriptions
 -------------------------------